espsrc/spsrc_user_docs/docs/access_guide.md

 ### Create a user account

 Open a terminal and run the following commands.
-When you enter the ```openssl``` command below, you have to enter twice the password for the new user.
+When you enter the ```openssl``` command below, you have to enter twice the password **for the new user**.
 The hash code will only be used in the ```useradd``` command, and you don't need to keep it.
 ```
-# Generate a new password hash:
+# Generate a new hash (enter the password for the future new user):
 openssl passwd

 # Create a new account:
 sudo useradd --password "<output-from-previous-command>" --gid spsrc-group --create-home --shell /bin/bash <collaborator>
 ```
-For example:
+For example, imagine you want to create the user `john` with password `acomlpicatedpass`.
+You can do:

 ```
-# Create a new account:
+openssl passwd
+Password:                 <--- write acomplicatedpass
+Verifying - Password:     <--- write acomplicatedpass
+7TRPLSzGYvTf4             <--- you will get a hash code similar to this one

-sudo useradd --password "<output-from-previous-command>" --gid spsrc-group --create-home --shell /bin/bash john
+sudo useradd --password 7TRPLSzGYvTf4 --gid spsrc-users --create-home --shell /bin/bash john
 ```

 !!! info